-In summary, using a business model is an effective way for entities to present financial information to investors in a way that is appropriate to that entity's operating environment.
-This approach is already used in several IFRSs, most notably in IFRS 9, and other areas, for example Integrated Reporting.
-We are in favour of recognizing the business model in the Conceptual Framework and standard setting as we believe it provides a representation of an entity's financial position and performance which is more useful to stakeholders.
+The notion of 'business model' is already (explicitly or implicitly) employed in certain financial reporting contexts, and illustrates its relevance.
+In summary, using a business model approach is an effective way for entities to present financial information to investors in a way that is appropriate to that entity's operating environment.
+Consequently, we are in favor of recognizing this notion within the Conceptual Framework, and on a standard-by-standard-basis as appropriate.
+Recognizing the business model in standard setting should lead to the creation of financial information that is more relevant to how the entity operates in its economic environment and provides a more faithful representation of an entity's financial position and performance.